gbowne1/ProgrammerNotes/connect-to-psql.md

 ## Connecting to a PostgreSQL server and or database

-To connect to PostgreSQL, the command in the console/terminal/shell is `psql -U postgres`
+To connect to PostgreSQL, the command in the console/terminal/shell is `psql -U postgres` but this will only connect using the `postgres` user.

 Another way you can do it is `psql -h <host> -p <port> -U <username> -d <database_name>`